We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Apply to the FWC

-The FWC may consider any of these when deciding if your contract term is unfair:
+The FWC may consider any of these when deciding if a contract term is unfair:

 - both parties’ ability to influence the other to get the best contract terms for themselves